Enter Energy Ethiopia: Empowering displaced and host communities in their journey to resilience through clean, affordable, and sustainable energy

 Enter Energy Ethiopia seeks to achieve two specific objectives:

-• To improve market mechanisms to enable refugees and host communities to raise their socio-economic lookout through access to sustainable energy and financial products and services
+• To improve market mechanisms to enable refugees and host communities to raise their socio-economic status through productive use of energy opportunities.

 Access to sustainable electricity means refugees – and their host communities – can work, study, and run a business.
 It is essential for connectivity.
 Having cleaner cooking fuels means refugees don’t have to compromise their health by inhaling harmful smoke.
 And if they no longer need to walk for hours to collect firewood, they are safer and have more time to be productive and contribute as an active member of the societies that host them.